-By 1 April 2017, all businesses in profile classes 5 to 8 will have their energy use recorded every half hour.
+From 1 April 2017, all businesses in profile classes 5 to 8 were required to have their energy use recorded every half hour.
 This is part of a process called ‘settlement’.

 These changes are due to a modification to the Balancing and Settlement Code called P272.